Crafting the Ideal Custody Schedule: A Comprehensive Guide to Every Other Weekend and the 4-3 Custody Schedule

 Addressing Special Considerations in Custody Arrangements

-When one parent exhibits narcissistic behaviours, it introduces unique challenges to co-parenting, necessitating a custody schedule that prioritizes the child’s emotional safety and well-being.
+When one parent exhibits narcissistic behaviors, it introduces unique challenges to co-parenting, necessitating a physical custody schedule that prioritizes the child’s emotional safety and well-being.
 Additionally, for parents living in different states or having significant distance between them, crafting a visitation plan that minimizes disruption to the child’s routine while maximizing parental involvement becomes essential.

 The Importance of Flexibility and Written Agreements